 My first seven days in the City of Eternal Spring were spent settling into my Airbnb and the hip and overtly trendy neighborhood of El Poblado.
 The Venice, Calif. meets Brooklyn area is nestled against the lush flora and fauna reminiscent of the Caribbean mixed with fast rivers and waterfalls that cut down from the steep hillsides that flank the valley floor.
 My host, Christian, an Italian transplant who has occupied this city for nearly a decade, is my host and he has a trilingual tongue and a particularly animated style of conversation.
 He loves saxophone-infused electronica music and local rum and he is teaching me that this city is as welcoming as it is conflicting.

 After a month of yoga, meditation, and spiritual overdose in Costa Rica, I learned the delicious power of manifestation.
 There are many ways to bring in new energy and opportunity into ones life and however you need to get there is cool, but I am telling you, don’t forego the power of the mind, she can be a real bitch, yes, but she can also be your warrior in times of creativity and invention.
 So, before I landed in this vibrant new country, I invited in a few things I knew to be necessary in my life abroad.
-And the more clear I get with my goal-setting and what I need to help me become a more effective human, the more the potential for possibility comes together.
+And the more clear I get with my goal-setting and what I need to help me become a more effective human, the more potential for desired possibilities can happen.
 Co-creating with the universe.
 I swear by it.

 So, I invited it all in.
 Mexico reminder me I needed a daily swimming hole, a place to dip and refresh when the city would overwhelm me, a community office of fellow creatives and professionals, a place to practice yoga and potentially teach at, the opportunity to connect with the locals and report on my cultural findings and stories here through literary journalism.
 I also desperately needed a Spanish immersion class to equip my tongue with the proper Latin flare so my whiteness could fade against my budding language skills.

 Within in the first week, I have found myself with each of these manifestations in my hand.
 The trick is to carry through with what you ask for and as hard as it is to wake up early and stumble my way through an awkward Spanish conversation and count my ABC’s with Camilo in front of all the native CEO’s in our shared office, I do it.
-And then I treat myself with a moment by the pool and I lounge with my laptop between my forearms at the hip coffee shops and gawk at the Colombian fashion donned by striking Latinas, and then I practice yoga in the pool house next to the on-site janitor in the evenings while listening to the kids shouting out of the apartment windows and trying to translate their boisterous exchanges.
+And then I treat myself with a moment by the pool and I lounge with my laptop between my forearms at the hip coffee shops and gawk at the Colombian fashion donned by striking Latinas, and then I practice yoga in the pool house next to the on-site janitor in the evenings while listening to the kids shouting out of the apartment windows while trying to translate their boisterous exchanges.

 It was shaping up to be a bit of a success.
 Like one big fat affirmation in the midst of the emotional coaster.

-This week, I drank Rum Medellín on ice and flirted with the policia, I went shopping at El Tosoro, the boujee and glamorous mall with my roomie Emma, and we danced amongst aisles of clothing from Colombian designers whose apt for color is imbued into almost every textile.
+This week, I drank Ron Medellín on ice and flirted with the policia, I went shopping at El Tosoro, the boujee and glamorous mall with my roomie Emma, and we danced amongst aisles of clothing from Colombian designers whose apt for color is imbued into almost every textile.
 We got matching bathing suits for a trip to the beach we were dreaming up and she introduced me to everyone we met, translating my eager questions about brand names and the meaning of the tattoos on the arms of one of the store clerks.
 I picked up fresh fruit at the farmer’s market and ate gazpacho at an organic café.
 I toured the nicest hotel in the district and stood at the edge of their rooftop pool and dared to not jump in.
 I went out dancing with my new local friend who showed me his secret bars where locals fist pumped almost as aggressively as they sang to music that every single person seemed to know the Spanish lyrics to.
 I smelled spicy pots of stew and lavender and vanilla floating from neighbors homes and walked amongst clothesline hung between red-bricked hoods and snuck through the tiny alleyways where Communa 13 houses thousands of Colombians from around the country, there are refugees here too, as the border re-opened on Friday from Venezuela and this is where they come.

 I chanted with the the millennials who donned Colombian football jerseys and hooted and hollered at their team’s win.
 I stood in the metro going north pushed against a million other smiling faces and pardoned myself as I moved for the elderly in wheelchairs and gripped my backpack to my chest without seeming too obvious.
 I met tan men from Holland and London, world-travelers on year-long sabbaticals, and local youth who had a wisdom in their bones that could be felt before it was heard.
 As I made my way through the night-life with the locals grinding on each other early into morning as EDM-fueled clubs became thick with smoke, I was mesmerized at the freedom of their hips along with the generous smiles that came my way.